Kashish-Rastogi/Tableau/README.md

 # Tableau

 # Overview
-This repository contain projects of Tableau.
+This repository contain projects of Tableau dashboards.

 # Technologies Used
 * Python